 And look at the market reaction.
 Unless you try to sell scuba diving equipment for swimming in hot lava to Martians, the response will increase.

 10. Use the offer one cannot refuse

-Of the three available ways to increase sales, attracting new customers is the most expensive.
+Of the three possible ways to increase sales, attracting new customers is the most expensive.